Felony DWI

 Felony DWI Attorney in Ocean County

-We regularly guide clients through these shifts between courts.
-When we meet with you, we discuss whether your current charges are limited to municipal court or whether there are signs that your matter may be reviewed as an indictable case.
-If you are evaluating a felony DWI attorney in Ocean County, it can be helpful to ask how your case will actually be handled day to day.
-We welcome those questions and are transparent about our approach.
+We regularly guide clients through these transitions between courts.
+When we meet with you, we discuss whether your current charges are limited to municipal court or whether there are signs your matter may be reviewed as an indictable case by the Ocean County Prosecutor’s Office.

 How We Defend Felony DWI Cases in Ocean County